eliheuer/woodbine/README.md

-# woodbine
+# Woodbine
-A calligraphic sans-serif variable font.
-Under construction, contributers welcome.
+A calligraphic sans-serif variable font, a libre Lydian alternative.

+# Building fonts
+Install fontmake and run `bash build.sh` from the root directory.